Gifted and Talented (GATE) Screening

-Each year, all Pleasanton Unified School District (PUSD) third-grade students have had the opportunity to participate in the Cognitive Abilities Test (CoGAT) screening assessment used to determine students who are eligible for Gifted and Talented identification.
+Each year, all Pleasanton Unified School District (PUSD) third-grade students have the opportunity to participate in the Cognitive Abilities Test (CoGAT) screening assessment used to determine students who are eligible for Gifted and Talented identification.
+Students in grades 5-7 may also participate in the assessment if nominated by teachers or parents, with parent permission.
 GATE Testing is a diagnostic assessment which is used together with other assessments to inform teachers and principals in designing personalized learning strategies/differentiation to meet students' academic needs.
 Students with the GATE designation are not separated from their grade level peers to participate in a specific program with other students who are also identified as GATE.
 Instead they benefit from differentiated instruction to meet their specific level of academic development.

 The CogAT is a timed, multiple-choice test and is administered online through a secure website and takes approximately 60 minutes to complete.
 Students are tested during the school day at their own school.

 This test appraises the student’s level and pattern of cognitive development and measures both general and specific reasoning abilities.
 These abilities are assessed in three domains: verbal (words), quantitative (math), and nonverbal (patterns and puzzles).
 Each domain includes reasoning tasks, which can be used to provide an alternative measure of cognitive development and to identify students whose predicted level of achievement is different from what is observed in the classroom.
 Testing takes place at each school site with teachers, administrators, or trained test proctors.